klasbo/Intro-C-linux-dev/readme.md

 ```
 Note that we can accidentally write `enum Weekday w = 972;` without the compiler warning us!

-To avoid writing `enum`, we can use the same typedef trick as before.
+To avoid writing `enum Weekday` instead of just `Weekday`, we can use the same typedef trick as before.

  - [ ] Write a function that performs a magic card trick:
    - Create an enum that signifies the suit of the card (club, spade, heart, diamond)